top of page

 8:45am, at Kranji MRT Station, the queue for Service 170X was rather long.
 I crossed the road to the opposite bus stop for other services to Woodlands Checkpoint, but the waiting time for Service 170 was 16 minutes and Service 160 was 23 minutes.
 Just as I was about to turn back to queue for Service 170X, Service 178 arrived.
 Another possible route surfaced from within the depth of my rusty brain and I quickly hopped on the bus before it headed towards Woodlands Train Checkpoint.

-I did a quick check on train ticket status via the KTMB app, and without doubts, all train tickets before 4pm to JB Sentral had already been sold out.
+I did a quick check on train ticket status via the KTMB app, and despite being a Monday, all train tickets before 4pm to JB Sentral had already been sold out.
 But I had no intention to take Shuttle Tebrau to Johor Bahru, which cost S$5 from Singapore.
 My intention was to walk from the train checkpoint to Woodlands Checkpoint, clear immigrations and take a bus to cross the border.

 It was a breeze clearing both checkpoints on a Monday morning, and no delays at Malaysia customs via the auto-gates — I had forgotten to submit the MDAC form and did a last-minute submission on the MRT to Kranji.
 At 9:45am, I exited JB CIQ.
 There is a certain wine store that I found online and thought of checking it out before heading to Kluang.
 Meanwhile, I would go for breakfast at Padi Kopitiam, along Jalan Trus, before searching for the wine store in its vicinity.